Coffee:

 you partake of it.

-maker by keeping it squeeky clean.
+maker by keeping it squeaky clean.

 - Always start with fresh COLD water.
 Cold water is more highly oxygenated

-than warm, hot, or already boiled water which (containing less oxygen)
+than warm, hot, or already boiled water, which (containing less oxygen)

 will impart a flat taste to the coffee.